Matthew-Nale/destinyBots/README.md

   This allows the Calus bot to speak a provided text prompt, and send a .mp3 to the text channel that plays the spoken line.
 Additional parameters are available for increasing/decreasing the stability and clarity of the message.
 Do note, that ElevenLabs will always charge characters for this command, even when attempting to mess around with the additional parameters

+### */vc_speak_rhulk*

+  This allows the Calus bot to join the voice channel you are currently connected to, and play the .mp3 file in realtime.
+The same parameters for /speak_calus apply here as well, and the spoken line will also be sent to the voice channel in case you wish to save he voice.
+Currently, you MUST be in a voice channel, with the future possibility for an additional parameter to specify the exact VC to speak in

 ### */credits_calus*